How to File Taxes in 2022

 This document uses information about your income, withheld taxes, marital status and dependents to determine whether you’ll be writing or receiving a check.

 Most people will fill this out using their W-2 as a guideline, which is a document issued by your employer.

 Your W-2 lists your total earned wages and withholdings, including federal income tax, Medicare and Social Security.
-It’s distributed by employers by no later than January 31st, and these days, it’s often digital.
+It’s distributed by employers no later than Jan.
+31, and these days, the documents are often sent digitally.

 The self-employed person’s equivalent of a W-2 is a 1099, although these documents don’t include information on tax withholding — because independent contractors are responsible for doing that themselves.
-Honestly, freelance taxes are a whole other ballpark, which is why we’ve got the full scoop for you in this freelance tax guide.
+Contractors should be paying quarterly estimated taxes to Uncle Sam to avoid any fines come tax season.
+More on this below.

 The more complicated your financial landscape is, the more complicated your filing will be, and the more forms you’ll need to add to your pile.

 For example, if you have additional sources of income through capital gains, unemployment compensation, gambling or prizes, you’ll need to file a Schedule 1 along with your 1040.

 There are also additional forms for those who owe self-employment tax or can claim a refundable credit.
 (The IRS helpfully lists some of the most common additional-filing scenarios, and the necessary documents, on its “About Form 1040” page.)